UCL-MIRSG/xnat-aws/README.md

 Terraform is used to create the infrastructure on AWS and Ansible is then used to configure the instances for XNAT deployment.

 Below is an overview of the infrastructure that will be created.
-See the [associated notes](xnat-aws-architecure.md) for a more detailed description.
+See the notes on [provisioning the infrastructure](provision/README.md) for a more detailed description.

 <p align="center" width="100%">
     <img src="assets/xnat-aws-architecture.png" alt="XNAT-AWS architecture" width="70%" >